fesp21/smartcoops/README.md

 ## Manifest

 There are currently two parts to this project.
-One is a Django web app that deploys to Heroku, and the other is a Python command line simulator for farmer interactions with the yet to be built SMS server.
+One is a Django web app that deploys to Heroku, and the other is a Python command line simulator for farmer interactions with the SMS server.
+At the moment, we need to manually add your phone number and you need to be using a Globe phone number to be able to interact with the application using SMS.
+Hopefully Smart will fix their issues and hopefully Globe will allow us to accept more phone numbers.

 # SMS Simulator Installation